- About Us

 The above documents need to be translated and the authenticity of the signature of the translator needs to be certified by the consular office.

-Once the documents have been submitted to our office we will issue a certificate for the transport of human remains to Greece and a consular officer will come to the funeral home in order to seal the remains.
+Once the documents have been submitted to our office we will issue a certificate for the transport of human remains to Greece.

 For the transport of ashes to Greece, the same documentation is required except for documents 3 and 4, and the ashes are placed in a container and then inside a wooden box.
 In place of document 3 we will need a certificate from the funeral home that the cremation was performed.